ChristianCornelis/CloudComputing/a2/README.md

 ### Azure
 - Packages required to be installed: The Azure CLI.
-- You MUST login to azure via the CLI by running `az login` prior to running the deploy script.
+- You MUST login to azure via the CLI by running `az login` prior to running the deploy or monitoring script.
 - Generate a set of SSH keys via `ssh-keygen -t rsa -b 2048` on your local machine.
 - Note the file location of the public key, as this will have to be specified as the SSH key in the config file.
 - The script automatically uses the associated private key of the same name when installing Docker and all appropriate images.